-SLR stands for Statutory Liquidity Ratio, and refers to the minimum percentage of deposits that commercial banks are mandated to maintain as gold assets, cash, or government-approved securities, in their own vaults.
-These deposits have to be maintained by the banks themselves and not with the Reserve Bank of India.
+SLR stands for Statutory Liquidity Ratio and refers to the minimum percentage of deposits that commercial banks are mandated to maintain as gold assets, cash, or government-approved securities, in their own vaults.
+These deposits have to be maintained by the banks themselves and not with the Reserve Bank of India (RBI).

-The Statutory Liquidity Ratio (SLR) is the ratio of a bank’s liquid assets to its Net Demand and Time Liabilities (NDTL).
-The SLR is an essential instrument in the RBI’s monetary policy that helps regulate the cash flow in the economy and ensures the bank’s stability.
+The SLR is the ratio of a bank’s liquid assets to its Net Demand and Time Liabilities (NDTL).
+It is an essential instrument in the RBI’s monetary policy that helps regulate the cash flow in the economy and ensures the bank’s stability.

 The current SLR rate, as of February 08, 2024, is 18%, however, the RBI has the authority to raise it to 40%.
 The higher the SLR on commercial banks, the higher the restrictions placed on their liquidity and ability to inject funds into the economy.
 If a bank fails to meet the Statutory Liquidity Ratio requisite, they are charged a penalty by the apex body.